The Suspicious Case of Rey Rivera... and Why He Matters, Part 3: Mental Health Problems?

 At the start of the book (aka, back in 2006), Brottman immediately leans toward a death-by-suicide theory after learning about Rey’s case.
 Early in the book, she goes so far as to admit her fascination with suicidality and bizarre deaths.
 She includes several macabre stories in the book.
 At one point, she reminisces about colleagues confronting her about her fascination because they saw it as an obsession.
 Such fixation isn't wrong but can become a liability if it causes presuppositions while investigating a case like Rivera’s.
 Thus, much of the book is devoted to interpreting Rey’s behavior more than examining observable evidence and facts.

-Miraculously, late in the evening that Rey disappeared, Brottman claimed to hear a loud noise.
+Miraculously, late in the evening, when Rey disappeared, Brottman claimed to hear a loud noise.
 Initially, she brushed off the noise as a car accident but came to believe the noise was probably Rey crashing through The Belvedere's second-story roof.
-Nevertheless, no one else inside, standing outside or near The Belvedere heard such a loud noise.
+Nevertheless, no one else inside, standing outside, or near The Belvedere heard such a loud noise.
 After learning that Rey "allegedly" jumped from The Belvedere's roof, Brottman never reported the loud noise to the police.

 I’m not suggesting that Brottman lied about what she heard.
 We've all heard loud and strange noises in our neighborhoods.
 This is especially true for those who live in a city’s downtown district.
 What's astonishing (sense the sarcasm) is that Brottman’s interpretation of the loud noise conveniently aligns with her theory of what probably happened to Rey—he was experiencing some mental breakdown that led to death by suicide.